Generalised Krylov complexity

 \begin{flushright} \end{flushright}

 The growth rate of Krylov complexity (K-complexity) obeys an upper bound owing to uncertainty relation.
-However, in this paper, by studying generalised notions of K-complexity, we show that for slow scramblers, the growth rate of K-complexity at long times cloud be tighter bounded by the variance of generalised complexity.
-On the contrary, for fast scramblers, the K-complexity constrains the growth rate of generalised complexity.
+However, in this work, by studying generalised notions of K-complexity, we show that for slow scramblers, the growth rate of K-complexity at long times cloud be tighter bounded by the generalised counterpart.
+On the contrary, for fast scramblers, the K-complexity constrains the growth of generalised complexity.

 { Email: $^\dagger$fanzhy@gzhu.edu.cn\,,}

 \addtocontents{toc}{ }